Renater/SIPMediaGW/manager/README.md

 re-issued on every response, and the park view polls.

 Every account change from the console is written together with its line in `user_audit`, in one transaction: a refused request writes nothing.
+Two mechanisms, one rule — the change and its audit line never separate: account routes write both from Python inside one transaction (`users._write`), entity routes write both in one SQL statement (a CTE in `api/org_units.py`).
+A new audited object takes one or the other; `GET /api/audit` reads both tables.

 Writes (POST, PUT, PATCH, DELETE) are refused with 403 when the browser says they come from another origin (`Sec-Fetch-Site`, `Origin`): interact and Homer